 A walk around the property…wow so immaculate and peaceful.
 A visit through this slideshow…

-The next morning we spent a good part of it just being lazy and admiring the views from the upper terrace.
+The following morning was spent just being lazy and admiring the views from the upper terrace.
 It was so calm and peaceful looking at the sea and the mountains.
-All you could hear were the birds and very soft Italian music in the background.
+All you could hear were the birds and the very soft Italian music in the background.
 What a place to meditate.
 I was thinking and imagining the nuns who would have lived here many years ago.
-The “pitter patter” of their feet moving around.
-If they could see their place now!
+The “pitter-patter” of their feet moving around.
+If they could see this place now!

-Bernard can we come back here for our 40th wedding anniversary?
-I’ll start savings our pennies now.😊
+Bernard, can we come back here for our 40th wedding anniversary?
+I’ll start saving our pennies now.😊